 Instances of type 2 diabetes are soaring worldwide.
 Overwhelmingly, it’s because populations are becoming increasingly overweight or obese and physically inactive.
 Take Ireland as an example.
 The latest figures from the World Health Organization show that around a third of us don’t achieve recommended levels of exercise.
 This contributes to our obesity levels and increased risk of Type 2 diabetes.

 We should also mention pre-diabetes — an indication that the person has difficulty clearing all the glucose from their blood — and gestational diabetes, when a woman doesn’t produce enough insulin to meet the needs of pregnancy.
 Whatever type of diabetes you have, it’s hard to overstate the impact it can have on your life.
 For instance, to take care of yourself properly you’ll need to plan your daily diet, exercise and medication.

 Understanding the causes and risks of diabetes

 Education and awareness of diabetes — as with any medical condition — is crucial because it can help you make an informed choice.
 See Diabetes Education for online education which will help you understand why the medical profession puts such an emphasis on healthy eating and regular physical activity.

 We want to arm people with enough information to put them in control.
-That might mean taking steps in order to prevent type 2 diabetes; or, if they’ve already been diagnosed with the condition, finding ways to improve their medical management — and live healthier, more satisfying and more fulfilling lives.
+That might mean taking steps in order to prevent type 2 diabetes, or, if they’ve already been diagnosed with the condition, finding ways to improve their medical management.
+Such as, live healthier, more satisfying and more fulfilling lives.
 The largest Diabetes Health and Wellbeing Exhibition takes place in Cork on November 11th, see Diabetes Events for more information.
 Join us there.